Peter Wilkinson (bass guitarist)

+He is currently concentrating on his Aviator project and has performed with Shack.

 Biography

 Although having taught himself to play bass at an early age by listening to new wave bands such as The Stranglers and Siouxsie and the Banshees, Wilkinson took an interest in jazz and went on to tour the jazz circuit across the north west of England and North Wales.
 He gained a college diploma in the genre before deciding that he would never be able to move out of the small clubs he was already playing whilst playing jazz.

-In 1990, Wilkinson joined Shack with whom he worked on the album Waterpistol.
-The album however would not be released until 1995, due to problems with the loss of the master tapes and the original record label folding leading to the band splitting up.
+In 1990, Wilkinson joined Shack, with whom he worked on the album Waterpistol.
+The album, however, would not be released until 1995, due to problems with the loss of the master tapes and the original record label folding, leading to the band splitting up.

-In 1992, he co-founded Cast with former La's bassist John Power whom fronted the band.
+In 1992, he co-founded Cast with former La's bassist John Power, who fronted the band.

-Following the band's split in 2001, Wilkinson released a solo album in October 2002 Huxley Pig Part 1 under the guise of Aviator.
-He also began working as a session musician, playing with artists including Ian McCulloch, Echo & the Bunnymen, Canadian songwriter/vocalist Simon Wilcox and The Hours with whom he took on lead guitar duties.
+Following the band's split in 2001, Wilkinson released a solo album in October 2002, Huxley Pig Part 1, under the guise of Aviator.
+He also began working as a session musician, playing with artists including Ian McCulloch, Echo & the Bunnymen, Canadian songwriter/vocalist Simon Wilcox and The Hours, with whom he took on lead guitar duties.

 In 2005, Wilkinson rejoined the reformed Shack, who released two albums on Noel Gallagher's record label, Sour Mash.

 Wilkinson also composes and performs music for TV commercials.